Habeas corpus in the United States

-In United States law, habeas corpus (/ˈheɪbiəs ˈkɔrpəs/) is a recourse challenging the reasons or conditions of a person's confinement under color of law.
-A petition for habeas corpus is filed with a court that has jurisdiction over the custodian, and if granted, a writ is issued directing the custodian to bring the confined person before the court for examination into those reasons or conditions.

-United States law affords persons the right to petition the federal courts for a writ of habeas corpus.
-Individual states also afford persons the ability to petition their own state court systems for habeas corpus pursuant to their respective constitutions and laws when held or sentenced by state authorities.
+In United States law, habeas corpus (/ˈheɪbiəs ˈkɔrpəs/) is a recourse challenging the reasons or conditions of a person's confinement.
+Petitioning the government for habeas corpus is a right in the United States.
+Individual states may also afford persons the ability to petition their own state court systems for habeas corpus pursuant to their respective constitutions and laws when held or sentenced by state authorities.